Board of Directors

 Vice President – Jim Adcock

-Jim Adcock makes a living as a SharePoint Administrator, Analyst and Developer, and makes a difference as Vice President of Launch Pad Job Club, an organization in Austin, Texas, whose mission is help people who have lost their jobs to get the skills they need to land their next job, and to help them cope with the interim between jobs.
+Jim Adcock makes a living as The SharePoint Therapist – a SharePoint Architect, Analyst, and Administrator with over a decade of experience managing and customizing SharePoint and improving users’ relationship with SharePoint.
+He makes a difference as Vice President of Launch Pad Job Club, an organization in Austin, Texas, whose mission is help people who have lost their jobs to get the skills they need to land their next job, and to help them cope with the interim between jobs.

 Treasurer – Gohar Palayan